joolstorrentecalo/gitlab-foss/doc/user/application_security/security_dashboard/index.md

 To view the Security Dashboards, the following is required:

-- You must have the Developer role for the group or project.
+- [Maintainer Role](../../permissions.md#roles) for the project or group.
 - At least one [security scanner](../index.md#application-coverage) configured within your project.
-- A successful security scan performed on the [default branch](../../project/repository/branches/default.md) of your project.
+- A successful security scan performed on the [default branch](../../project/repository/branches/default.md) of your project
-- At least 1 detected vulnerability in the project.

 **Note**:
 The Security Dashboards show results of scans from the most recent completed pipeline on the